How does the body regulate blood glucose?

 What else does insulin do?

 Insulin has many metabolic effects in the body apart from lowering BG level.
 It's a very anabolic hormone and an insulin spike is usually desired post workout to maximise the uptake of glucose and amino acids by muscle cells.
 There's nothing wrong with the occasional short-term insulin spike.
-It's chronically-high insulin levels that cause long-term health problems like high blood pressure and clogging of arteries.
+It's chronically-high insulin levels due to chronic overconsumption &/or insulin resistance that cause long-term health problems like high blood pressure and clogging of arteries.